-These apparently different quenching fractions around different host galaxies may indicate that host environment or other host properties impact the star formation of Local Group satellites.
-The rapid variation (``burstiness'') of star formation in dwarf galaxies may also cause large scatter in quenching fraction from host to host \citep[e.g.,][]{Weisz2012}.
-Comparing our results with numerical simulations will shed light on the relation between the observed quenching fraction and quenching timescales \citep[e.g.,][]{1402.1498,10.1093/mnras/stv2058,Garrison-Kimmel2019:1903.10515,Akins:2008.02805}.
-In particular, \citet{Akins:2008.02805} suggest that the satellite quenching timescale can vary significantly depending on satellite gas mass and the level of ram-pressure stripping.
-On the observational side, we plan to obtain redshifts for unconfirmed satellites to reduce our error bars on the quenching fraction, and to measure star formation rates for each of our satellites including aperture corrections \citep[e.g.,][]{Brinchmann2004}.
+These apparently different quenched fractions around different host galaxies may indicate that the host environment or other host properties impact the star formation of Local Group satellites.
+The rapid variation (``burstiness'') of star formation in dwarf galaxies may also cause a large scatter in the quenched fraction from host to host \citep[e.g.,][]{Weisz2012}.
+Comparing our results with numerical simulations will shed light on the relation between the observed quenched fraction and quenching timescales \citep[e.g.,][]{1402.1498,10.1093/mnras/stv2058,Garrison-Kimmel2019:1903.10515,Akins:2008.02805}.
+In particular, \citet{Akins:2008.02805} suggested that the satellite quenching timescale can vary significantly depending on satellite gas mass and the level of ram pressure stripping.